conduktor/conduktor-docs/src/pages/changelog/Console-1.31.0.md

 - Alerts have been automatically configured with the previously globally configured channel (Teams or Slack).
 - Alerts have been assigned to the individual who created them.

-Read below for more information about the new alert functionality.
+Read [below](#enhanced-alerting-with-added-webhooks-support) for more information about the new alerting functionality.

 #### Id of Certificates
 The ID of certificates in the ```public/v1/certificates``` API endpoints were modified to represent the fingerprint of the certificate.